ringmaster/arrange/README.md

 - Data is stored in the browser's localStorage (not cloud-synced)
 - Complex arrangements with many instruments may impact performance on older devices
 - No audio playback or synchronization with actual music files

+## Deployment

+### GitHub Pages
+This project is configured to automatically deploy to GitHub Pages using GitHub Actions.

+- Each push to the main branch triggers a build and deploy workflow
+- The deployed version is available at: https://yourusername.github.io/score
+- For detailed setup instructions, see [GitHub Pages Setup](docs/GITHUB_PAGES_SETUP.md)

+### Local Development
+For instructions on setting up the project locally, see [Local Development Guide](docs/LOCAL_DEVELOPMENT.md)

 ## Future Enhancements